wendwarge/Fab-Academy-2018/educational-ethos.md

 With your new understanding, you would ask:

 What is the next thing I can do to test that my idea has merit, or that my new understanding is robust?

+You can now see why it's called Spiral Design - each cycle is successful in itself, or allows you to find a first success to build on.